 Interventional pain management techniques play an integral part in our multi-disciplinary approach to treat your pain.

 Trigger points are focal areas of muscle spasm that cause pain.
-A trigger point injection is where medication is injected directly into the area to alleviate the spasm, thereby reducing your pain.
+A trigger point injection is an interventional treatment where medication is injected directly into the area to alleviate the spasm, thereby reducing your pain.

-This procedure treats one of the most common causes of low back pain.
+This interventional pain treatment treats one of the most common causes of low back pain.
 It involves using thermal energy to lesion the nerves that cause facet joint pain.
 Typically, your doctor will perform a diagnostic nerve block first to see if you are a good candidate

 A steroid injection used to diagnose and treat low back pain due to sacroiliac joint dysfunction.